dcrops/public-holiday-calc-app/README.md

 SQLite-backed geocode caching

-Deterministic results
+Deterministic, repeatable results

-Render-friendly deployment (no large runtime downloads)
+Optimised for Render deployment

-🧠 How Holiday Logic Works
+🧠 How Holiday Resolution Works

 Holidays are resolved in layers: